 In 1939, after a 19 year hiatus, Harmony began to produce violins again.
-They were no longer willing to cede any potion of the stringed instrument market to other competitors.
-By this time, however, Harmony had clarified it’s niche of the world’s stringed instrument marketplace.
-They were not interested in competing with Gibson, Martin or Epiphone: fighting for the top end of the market.
+They were no longer willing to cede any portion of the stringed instrument market to other competitors.
+By this time, however, Harmony had clarified its niche of the world’s stringed instrument marketplace.
+They were not interested in competing with Gibson, Martin or Epiphone, fighting for the top end of the market.
 That portion of the marketplace was too small and the margins too tight.
 Harmony chose to define itself by cornering the ‘affordable’ (value for the dollar) instrument market.
 It needed to succeed in volume manufacturing.

 In February of 1940 Jay Kraus made a play to acquire the company from Sears, Roebuck.
 He resigned from Harmony as president and turned the reigns over to John T. Higgins.
 By December of 1940, however, Kraus had acquired a controlling stock position, basically completing a hostile takeover.
 Firmly in control, he moved the company to 3633 Racine Avenue.
 Kraus remained the head of Harmony until his death in 1968.

 The early 1940’s were rough on Harmony and every other manufacturer as material shortages during World War II made instrument manufacturing difficult.
-America focused it’s manufacturing might towards the war effort and set aside extravagances and items of discretionary expenditure.
+America focused its manufacturing might torwards the war effort and set aside extravagances and items of discretionary expenditure.
 Musical instruments would have to wait until after the war.

 Charles Rubovits (1968 – 1975)